JasonDeving/Node-Authentication-setup/README.md

 # Complete Guide to Node Authentication

-Code for the entire scotch.io tutorial series: Complete Guide to Node Authentication
+Complete Guide to Node Authentication with mongodb

 We will be using Passport to authenticate users locally, with Facebook, Twitter, and Google.